Surve

-Surve (सुर्वे) is a Maratha clan from India.
+Surve (सुर्वे) is a Marathi clan from India.

 History

 A family belonging to the Surve clan held the jagir of Shringarpur.
 According to their lore, In the 14th century, they came to Deogiri, where he served the Yadava dynasty.
 Later, he changed his alliance to the Bahmani Sultanate, and was given the Shringarpur jagir.
 He was also given the title "Shurvir", which later got corrupted to "Surve".